 1. Website and Enrollment.
 Scan the QR image or go to https://app.idx.us/account-creation/protect and follow the instructions for enrollment using your Enrollment Code provided at the top of the letter.
-Please note the deadline to enroll is April 29, 2024.

 2. Activate the credit monitoring provided as part of your IDX identity protection membership.
 The monitoring included in the membership must be activated to be effective.
 Note: You must have established credit and access to a computer and the internet to use this service.
 If you need assistance, IDX will be able to assist you.